Ethanolamine oxidase

-The 3 substrates of this enzyme are ethanolamine, H_{2}O, and O_{2}, whereas its 3 products are glycolaldehyde, NH_{3}, and H_{2}O_{2}.
+The three substrates of this enzyme are ethanolamine, water, and oxygen.
+Its products are glycolaldehyde, hydrogen peroxide, and ammonia.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is ethanolamine:oxygen oxidoreductase (deaminating).
-It has 2 cofactors: cobalt, and Cobamide.
+It has cobamide as a cofactor.